galaxyproject/training-material/Introduction/tutorials/introduction_my_first_analysis.md

  **Note:** because most intermediate steps of the workflow were hidden, once it is finished you will only see the final two datasets.
 If we want to view the intermediate files after all, we can unhide all hidden datasets by selecting `Include Hidden datasets` from the history options menu.

-:question: Question: which exon had the highest number of repeats?
+:question: Which exon had the highest number of repeats?
 How many repeats were there?

 ## Share your work